hannesortmeier/dicer/README.md

 npm run build
 ```

-### Why?
+## Why?

-Once the corona virus lockdown hit Germany in March 2020 me and my friends had to resort to online board game nights.
-In particular we were fond of a game called 'Heckmeck am Bratwurmeck' (this loosely translates to 'fuss at the fried-worm-corner') where your chances of winning the game increase if you are good at calculating the stochastic expectations of future throws (yes, we were all mathematicians or computer scientists).
-Every turn you throw 8 dice and take the dice that "match" with your tactics out of the next throw.
-Not everyone has 8 dice lying around and after a good bit of searching the web I couldn't find any dice-website or app that met my requirements.
-Thus I had to build the dice app for 'Heckmeck' myself and born was dicer.pro.
+When the COVID-19 lockdown hit Germany in March 2020, my friends and I had to resort to online board game nights.
+We particularly enjoyed playing a game called 'Heckmeck am Bratwurmeck' (loosely translated as 'Fuss at the Fried-Worm Corner'), where calculating the stochastic expectations of future dice rolls increased your chances of winning.
+As mathematicians and computer scientists, we wanted a way to simulate dice rolls conveniently.
+After searching the web, I couldn't find any dice websites or apps that met our requirements.
+That's when I decided to build the dicer app specifically for 'Heckmeck.'
+And thus, dicer.pro was born.